BU-hammerTeam/PyHammer/README.md

 |AstroPy   | 1.2.1             |`import astropy; astropy.__version__`      |
 <sup>1</sup>Commands are run in Python environment

-##Running the Code
+##Running PyHammer

 On the command line, navigate to the PyHammer folder and run with the command `python pyhammer.py`.
 In the ipython environment, the command `run pyhammer.py` can be used.
 This code should not be imported!

-The first time you run the code, you can supply the flag `-h` to see all options available for the run command.
+The first time you run the code, you can supply the flag `-h` to see all options and flags available to the run command.
 By default, PyHammer will run in GUI mode, but command line mode can be used with the `-c` flag.

 For each run, you will need an input file that contains a list of all the spectra fits files you would like to classify, along with which fits data type each file is.
-The fits data types accepted are `txt`, `csv`, `DR7fits` (SDSS EDR - DR8), `DR12fits` (SDSS DR9 - DR12), and `fits`.
+The fits data types accepted are  `DR7fits` (SDSS EDR - DR8), `DR12fits` (SDSS DR9 - DR12), `fits`, `txt`, and `csv`.

 ####Test Case

-An example input file along with corresponding spectra are located in the [test_case](/test_case) directory.
-This includes an [example input file](/test_case/exampleInputFile.txt) and ten spectra.
+An [example input file](/test_case/exampleInputFile.txt) along with a set of ten corresponding spectra are located in the [test_case](/test_case) directory.
 Run this test case from the command line with the following command.

     python pyhammer.py -i test_case/exampleInputFile.txt -p test_case/